 Top of Page

-Add a new field
+Add a field automatically by entering data

 Top of Page